Group-2D/Demo-Project/docs/source/installation.rst

 3. Save these changes in the file.

-After making these changes, the project should run.
+After making these changes, the algorithm should run by running ``algorithm_with_db functionality.py``